clearclaw/pyver/README.md

-Now when you install your package it will be versioning using the tag for the major and minor number, and the number of commits since the tag.
-If you plus the fingerprint and dirty state of the last commit for the patch level if using the default local version).
+Now when you install your package it will be versioning using the tag for the major and minor number, and the number of commits since the tag for the patch (plus the fingerprint and dirty state of the last commit for the patch level if using the default _local version identifiers_).
 And, if you installed from a tree with uncommitted changes, or perhaps are using a "develop" install with uncommitted changes, then the patchlevel will have a "-dirty" suffix.

 Of course pyver is versioned with pyver: